xet7/beryldb/README.md

 ## Discussions

-In order to maintain a documentation that is easy to follow, we try to maintain discussions at a very shallow level.
+In order to maintain a documentation that is easy to follow.
+We try to maintain documentation that is easy to follow and try to make discussions understandable for everyone.
 Our code is actively changing and thus having a brief discussion board is preferred.
 Join our [Google groups](https://groups.google.com/g/beryldb) If you would like to learn more about Beryl's development process.

 ## Source code organization

-Beryl's source code is contained in the `src/` directory.
+Beryl's source code is in the `src/` directory.
 The Makefile, which is created after configuring Beryl, is located in the root directory.

 Inside the root directory, you will find: